viratnigam18/plant-disease-detection-ONXX-version-/readme.md

 we have given some testing data feel free to use your own also

-### cation use only single leaf image with no obstruction like hand etc, for better accuracy .
+## Cation- use only single leaf image with no obstruction like hand etc, for better accuracy .

 Thank you
 Virat Nigam